sherkoo/sherkoo.github.io/_portfolio/intelligent-business-growth/intelligent-business-growth.md

 <div class="grid-6 grid-1-mobile">
   <h2>Vigilance in the Face of Change: Covering Gaps in the Project</h2>
   <p>After a thorough discussion, our perspective shifted as well as our business and user goals.
 I have come to realize that in the real world, things do not always go according to plan.
 While having processes and plans in place is beneficial, it is important to remain agile and adaptable as business needs can change due to leadership changes or shifts in the economy.
 Accepting this reality has made me a stronger designer as I now know what to expect and how to better plan and strategize.
-It’s important to stay vigilant and provide coverages to gaps as the team and project shifts.</p>
+It's important to stay vigilant and provide coverages to gaps as the team and project shifts.</p>
 </div>

 <div class="grid-6 grid-1-mobile">